Operating Profit Calculator

 The Operating Profit Formula Explained

-Operating profit, also known as operating income or EBIT (Earnings Before Interest and Taxes), is a measure of a company's profitability from its core business activities.
-It is calculated by taking total revenue and subtracting both the cost of goods sold and operating expenses.
+Operating profit, also known as operating income or EBIT (Earnings Before Interest and Taxes), measures profitability from core business activities.

 First, calculate Gross Profit: